 Currency fluctuations may have an effect on the Corporation's costs, revenue and cash flow.
 Although the Corporation raised equity in Canadian dollars, certain of the Corporation's estimated capital costs in connection with the TZ Project were converted from quotes obtained in foreign currencies and converted into Canadian dollars applying a fixed exchange rate.
-The Corporation's financial statements are expressed in United States dollars, and the Corporation may be pursuing debt financing which may be denominated in United States dollars.
-Accordingly, adverse fluctuations in the relative prices of Brazilian Reais, Canadian dollars and United States dollars could increase the cost of development and production in connection with the TZ Project or increase the cost of borrowing and could materially and adversely affect the Corporation's financial condition and results.
+The Corporation's financial statements are expressed in US dollars, the Project Financing's stream and term loan components are in US dollars and the Corporation may pursue further debt financing which may be denominated in US dollars.
+Accordingly, adverse fluctuations in the relative prices of Brazilian Reals, Canadian dollars and US dollars could increase the cost of development and production in connection with the TZ Project or increase the cost of borrowing and could materially and adversely affect the Corporation's financial condition and results.